DFHack supports all operating systems and platforms that Dwarf Fortress itself

 build of DFHack works well under

 DFHack releases generally only support the version of Dwarf Fortress that they are named after.
 For example, DFHack 50.05 only supported DF 50.05.
 DFHack releases never support newer versions of DF – DFHack requires data about DF that is only possible to obtain after DF has been released.
 Occasionally, DFHack releases will be able to maintain support for older versions of DF - for example, DFHack 0.34.11-r5 supported both DF 0.34.11 and 0.34.10.
-For maximum stability, you should usually use the latest versions of both DF and DFHack.
+For maximum stability, you should use the latest versions of both DF and DFHack.

 On Steam, note that DFHack is a separate app, not a DF Steam Workshop mod.
 You can run DF with DFHack by launching either the DFHack app or the original Dwarf Fortress app.